Broadmoor Golf Club: History

 The East Course previously hosted the U.S. Women's Open in 1995, the first of the ten majors won by Annika Sörenstam.

 The current course format (East and West) opened in 1965, featuring new routing and 18 additional holes designed by Robert Trent Jones.
 The West Course includes the front 9 holes from the original Ross course (now holes 1–4, 13–18 on West).
 The East Course includes the original back 9 Donald Ross holes (now holes 1–6,16-18 on East).

-The Mountain Course opened in 1976 and was designed by Arnold Palmer and Ed Seay.
-It was renovated by Jack Nicklaus' company in 2006 and closed in 2016 due to a landslide.
+The South Course opened in 1976 and was designed by Arnold Palmer and Ed Seay.
+It was closed due to landslide issues.
+That site was completely remodeled by Chris Cochran of Jack Nicklaus Design in 2006 and renamed the Mountain Course.
+It closed in 2015 due to a landslide.
 Nicklaus won his first major tournament, the 1959 U.S. Amateur, at the East Course at the age of 19.

 The resort's landmark hotel sits at an elevation of 6230 ft above sea level, with the golf courses climbing slightly higher.